jamiefolsom/arbotopia/_posts/2017-05-07-twas-a-dark-and-damp-walk.md

 ![](/images/2018/11/P1050424.jpg)

-Great-crested Flycatcher is the largest of this avian family and the noisiest.
+Great-crested Flycatcher is the largest of this avian family and the noisiest:

 The warblers were not visible, and barely audible,  but we did hear a few as the list shows.
 We spent the rest of the walk admiring Baltimore Orioles and Red-winged Blackbirds as they moved about the meadow.
 We also saw two avian gangsters: